It’s every store owner’s dream.

 5 – Remember, This isn’t Email!

 Don’t use long words, sentences, or paragraphs.
-Don’t be overly formal or too business-like.
+And don’t be overly formal or too business-like.

 People use Messenger to converse with their friends.
 So you, too, should converse like you’re one of their friends.